-To put it simply, business resources are an organizations ‘inputs’ or ‘assets’ that are used to produce an outcome, whether it’s a product or service.
+To put it simply, a business resource is an organization’s inputs’ or ‘assets’ that are used to produce an outcome, whether it’s a product or service.
 Assets can either be tangible or intangible.
 Tangible assets include finances, human assets, equipment, real estate, tools, and machinery.
 Intangible assets include technology, patents, partnerships, databases, software, skills, culture, and expertise.

-These are the four types of resources that are critical for business growth.
+What are the four main types of resources to evaluate?

 Effective financial resource management is critical to achieving a business’ target objectives.
 In case of a shortage of financial business resources, operations of the business are halted.